Keeping your store up to date

 It's the unfortunate truth that every success attracts those who will seek to exploit, and illegitimately gain from it.
 In the eCommerce world, this is primarily in the form of attempts to compromise the security of a given framework with a view to getting access to customers data and payment information.
 That's why Adobe have a big focus on security testing Magento and releasing patches and new versions when needed to resolve any security risks found.

 So this is one of the primary reasons you should upgrade your store - to make sure it's fully secured, but you'll also regularly get new features and functionality, and also plenty of bugfixes.
 In this post we talk about just how important it is to upgrade, look at how easy it is to do, and also what happens if you don't upgrade.

 What happens if I don't upgrade my store?

 If you don't upgrade your store to the latest Magento version, what happens is - nothing.
 Yes, nothing at all will happen.
-But that's the point because the older version of Magento you are running will be lacking in more and more of the security updates the latest version has.
+But that's the point because the older the version of Magento you're running, the more you'll be lacking in the security features offered by the latest version.
 So by not upgrading, you leave your store vulnerable to attack.

 Why should I keep my Magento store up to date?

 Deploying changes little and often is better than deploying larger changes irregularly.
 This is simply because the more code that differs, the greater the chance for bugs to be introduced, which could have been missed in testing.
-This can still be the case with quality development work and is often just the nature of coding complex systems like Magento.
+This can still be the case with quality development work and is occasionally just the nature of coding complex systems like Magento.
 To minimise code changes per deployment, and therefore potential bugs, deploying little and often is a good idea.